-Moments earlier, Espinosa and Planning and Transportation Commissioner Arthur Keller had silently pulled into a parking space in Keller's blue Nissan Leaf.
+The underground garage at Palo Alto City Hall is rarely a site for ribbon cuttings and celebrations, but the place was buzzing Tuesday afternoon (Oct.
+18) when Mayor Sid Espinosa and Planning and Transportation Commissioner Arthur Keller pulled into a parking space in Keller's blue Nissan Leaf.

 "It's an exciting time," Espinosa said.

-The private sector has already set an impressive precedent in the field of electric transportation, with pioneering companies such as Tesla, Better Place and Fisker all establishing a local presence.
-Other companies, including HP, SAP, Westin, Creekside Inn and Stanford Shopping Center became early adopters in installing vehicle-charging stations for their employees and customers.
+Such celebrations could become more commonplace in the coming months as the city proceeds with its ambitious plan to become a leader in the field.
+The private sector has already set an impressive precedent, with pioneering companies such as Tesla, Better Place and Fisker all establishing a local presence.
+Other companies, including HP, SAP, Westin and Creekside Inn became early adopters in installing charging stations for their employees and customers.

 Now, city officials want to make sure City Hall doesn't get left behind.

-To that end, staff has put together an ambitious plan aimed at making the transition to electric vehicles easier for the local population.
-The plan includes installing charging stations, simplifying the permitting process for customers wishing to install chargers at their homes or businesses, providing outreach about the environmental benefits of switching from gas to electric and encouraging developers to include charging stations in their projects.
+To that end, staff has put together an ambitious plan aimed at supporting the trend and making the transition to electric vehicles easier for the local population.
+The plan includes installing charging stations, simplifying the permitting process for customers wishing to install chargers at their homes or businesses, providing outreach about the environmental benefits of switching from gas to electric, and encouraging developers to include charging stations in their projects.

 The City Council's Policy and Services Committee discussed and unanimously endorsed the plan Tuesday night.

-Debra van Duynhoven, assistant to the city manager for sustainability, said the trend toward electric vehicles (EVs) has been gaining momentum in Palo Alto, with about 20 customers requesting permits for charging stations every month — a number that she says has been growing.
+Debra van Duynhoven, assistant to the city manager for sustainability, said the trend toward electric vehicles has been gaining momentum in Palo Alto, with about 20 customers requesting permits for charging stations every month -- a number that she says has been progressively growing.

-Van Duynhoven estimated there would be about 25 electric or hybrid models on the market by 2012.
-In a new report, she wrote that the city "recognizes EVs as a potentially important part of the solution for reaching its greenhouse-gas emission-reduction goal, and so has an interest in encouraging the use of EVs throughout the community."
+Van Duynhoven estimated that there would be about 25 electric or hybrid models on the market by 2012.
+In a new report, she wrote that the city "recognizes EVs as a potentially important part of the solution for reaching its greenhouse gas emission reduction goal, and so has an interest in encouraging the use of EVs throughout the community."